 This secures the hem and creates a delicate, lacy effect.
 You’ll often see it on table linens, handkerchiefs, or vintage clothing.
 Some designs even use multiple rows of this stitching for extra detail.

 The fun part is that there are different types of hemming stitches, too.
 Each of the types used is different things.
-For intense,
+Among them of favorite ones are,

 Types of hemming stitches with pictures